akinomyoga/ble.sh/README.md

 ## 3.2 Use vim editing mode

 If `set -o vi` is specified in `.bashrc` or `set editing-mode vi` is specified in `.inputrc`, the vim mode is enabled.
-For details, please check the [Wiki page](https://github.com/akinomyoga/ble.sh/wiki/Vi-(Vim)-editing-mode).
+For details, please check [the wiki page](https://github.com/akinomyoga/ble.sh/wiki/Vi-(Vim)-editing-mode).

 ## 3.3 Use `auto-complete`